Platform Comparison

 Fleet management Managed by Gameye Studio-configured ArmadaSets

-Container start time 0.5 seconds Not published
+Container start time 0.5 secondswarm pools available for negligible session start Not published

 Uptime SLA 99.99% — publicly stated Not publicly stated